 According to Wikipedia, this dish originated in the early 1960s in a restaurant called "Chew Kuan" as "yong tau foo" stuffed with meat paste of fish and pork and that's how this dish earned its name.
 Yong tau foo means stuffed bean curd.
 Later, when people become more creative and started to stuff vegetables and even "yau char kwai" (Chinese oil stick) , they will still call the dish "yong tau foo".

-My Mum’s yong tau foo and Hakka yong tau foo differs.
-Hakka yong tau foo calls for mince pork and salted fish in the fish paste.
-My Mum's style of yong tau foo is to use fish paste only and she prefers to make it dry with toucheo gravy.
-You can serve yong tau foo in a number of ways.
+My Mum’s yong tau foo and Hakka yong tau foo is different.
+Hakka "yong tau foo calls" for mince pork and salted fish in the fish paste.
+My Mum's style of yong tau foo only use fish paste and she prefers to serve it dry with toucheo gravy.
+You can serve "yong tau foo" in a number of ways.
 It can be served in a clear consommé soup with or without noodles, with Curry Laksa or with “Choo Cheong Fun” (rice noddle roll).
-Stuffed capsicums is not a common item but Mum made it specially for my hubby because the green and red chillies are too spicy for him.

 ½ kg fish paste (pollock fish)